Qraft

 How They Differ

-Capacity and Speed Comparison
+Capacity and Error Correction Comparison

 QR codes also read faster.
 Barcodes require laser scanning in one direction, needing alignment time.
 QR codes capture the entire image at once via camera, enabling instant reading.